 by Peter Q. George

-WJZB-TV started life December 4, 1953 as WWOR-TV (no relation to the current WWOR-TV in Secaucus NJ), owned and operated by Salisbury Broadcasting Corporation.
+WJZB-TV started life December 4, 1953 as WWOR-TV (no relation to the current WWOR-TV in Secaucus NJ), owned and operated by Salisbury Broadcasting Corporation and operating from the same building as Major Armstrong's pioneering experimental FM station W1XOJ on Asnebumskit Mountain.
 At that time, like many other start-up UHF operations, channel 14 had many things working against it.
 First, it was a UHF station.
 Second, there were too few UHF TV converters at that time and the ones that were out there rarely worked properly.
-Finally, channel 14 had a dual affiliation with both ABC and DuMont, the two least watched networks at the time.
+Finally, channel 14 was affiliated with both ABC and DuMont, the two least watched networks at the time.

-They did have a secondary affiliation with NBC, whereby WWOR-TV had the option to broadcast anything that Boston's WBZ-TV/4 would not clear, but it was virtually impossible to sell commercial time for a station that nobody watched.
+They did have a secondary affiliation with NBC, whereby WWOR-TV had the option to broadcast anything that Boston's WBZ-TV/4 would not clear (they also rebroadcast programming from WPIX/11 New York for about one year in 1954-55 via WMGT/74 Adams MA), but it was virtually impossible to sell commercial time for a station that nobody watched.
 As a result, channel 14 left the air September 5, 1955.

 In 1958, Salisbury merged with Springfield Television Broadcasting Corporation (owners of WWLP/22 in Springfield and its full-time satellite WRLP/32 in Greenfield).
 As a result of this merger, on December 1 Springfield Television put channel 14 back on the air as a satellite of WWLP for six hours a day.
 This would be the norm for channel 14 for the next six years until December 1964 when they decided to experiment with six to seven hours a day of independent programming, except for the Huntley/Brinkley Report and WWLP News from Springfield.
 With the 1964 "all-channel legislation" now being the law of the land, Springfield Television decided to try to let channel 14 become the first true independent UHF TV station in the Greater Boston/Worcester area since the demise of WTAO-TV/56 in Cambridge and WNET/16 in Providence several years before.
 The now-renamed WJZB-TV (since April of that year, named after one-time WWLP staffer, John Z. Buckley) provided local sports programming from Assumption College in Worcester, plus Boston Celtics basketball and Boston Bruins hockey.
 They also bought a package of feature length movies and some syndicated product such as Ripcord, Susie, Highway Patrol and The Aquanauts.
 They also got other syndicated sports programs such as roller derby and Kyle Rote's World.
 As usual, they also had some "table scraps" such as "travelogues" and standard "filler material" to round out the day.
 But, it was all for naught.